Packer - Heavy Goods

 - Heavy Goods Packer

-Packers of heavy goods work with items that need to be packed to protect them from damage during transportation.
+As a Heavy Goods Packer, you will work with items that need to be packed to protect them from damage during transportation.
 Depending on the product, a variety of packaging is used - such as boxes, crates, cases, drums and sacks.

 Packers use all types of lifting equipment, including fork-lift trucks and overhead cranes, to move goods such as heavy engineering units.

 Crates that are to travel by air or sea may need to be prepared so that metal parts do not rust.
 Packers use compressors to take out moisture from the crates.
-They also operate staple guns and tape machines, and use knives to cut packaging material.
+You also operate staple guns and tape machines, and use knives to cut packaging material.

 Packers may also have other duties, such as labelling crates and checking goods for faults before packing them.